farhiongit/hashlife/README.md

 `hgolbi_example.c` is an example of usage of the hash-life algorithm.

 To build it, type `make`.

+`hgolbi.c` makes use of template lists and sets, which files can be found [here](https://github.com/farhiongit/Ctemplates).

 `hgolbi_example` accepts options in command line (see `Makefile` for an example):